Welcome! How can we help you today?

 Solar Roof Charging

-If you are using the solar roof, please make sure the protective silicone rim of the solar roof charging cable is fitted snugly to the top of your camera module.
+If you are using the solar roof, please make sure the protective silicone rim of the solar roof charging cable is fitted snugly to the top of your camera module and that the plastic wrapping is removed from the solar roof panel.

 Avoid Continuous Power